Publications & Statistics

 Read the Trial Court Statistical Reference Guide posted on the State Courts website.

 Court System Newsletter

 The Full Court Press is the official newsletter of the Florida State Courts.
 This newsletter aims to present information, to promote communication, and to create a kind of “meeting place” for all the members of our state courts family.

 The Florida Judicial Branch is using long-range strategic, operational, and implementation planning to respond systematically to the increasing demands and pressures it faces now and will likely face in the future.
 Strategic Planning assists the judicial branch by seeking innovative solutions that advance the goals of the strategic plan.
 Read the current 2016-2021 Long-Range Strategic Plan.

 In December 2015, the Court released its statewide Communications Plan for the entire state judicial system.
 The Plan is set to be implemented over a 5-year period starting in 2016.

-All Supreme Court case files that are required to be preserved by state law or the Florida Rules of Judicial Administration are transferred to the custody of the Florida Department of State.
-Archived files can be accessed from the State Library in Tallahassee, which is across the street from the Supreme Court Building.
+All Supreme Court case files that are required to be preserved by state law or the Florida Rules of Judicial Administration are transferred to the custody of the Florida Department of State soon after those cases are closed.
+Archived files can be accessed from the State Library & Archives in Tallahassee, which is across the street from the Supreme Court Building.